This post may contain affiliate links.

 - Some kids will not love to read until later, and that is completely normal.
 Keep reading to them to help them learn to love it.
 They will eventually take off on their own.

-We were given a gift card to spend at Barnes & Noble for this post, so I let my kids each pick a couple of books that they wanted.
+I let my kids each pick a couple of books that they wanted.
 It was funny how excited they were to be able to choose all for themselves!
 I typically do most of the book shopping without my kids.
 (Yeah, I am a bit of a book snob.)
 I like to carefully choose selections for them that I just know they will love.
 This time they got to pick all on their own.
 I was impressed with their choices.
 (I did choose the book for my toddler- she wanted an Elmo one with noisy buttons.
 No-thanks.)

 We spent a good part of our school morning exploring the store.
 We decided to count that as some of our read-aloud time for school time.
 The kids loved that! 🙂 They jumped right in and I could barely drag them out of their new books!